Actor DiCaprio joins growing movement to divest from fossil fuels

 "It's time for them to follow suit, and divest our governments from fossil fuel companies too," Boeve added.

-Divestment strategies differ across organisations, the coalition noted.
+Divestment strategies differ across organizations, the coalition noted.
 Some are withdrawing their money from all fossil fuel companies, while others are beginning with firms involved in coal or tar sands.

 A papal pronouncement issued by Pope Francis in June demanding swift action to save the planet from environmental ruin has influenced religious institutions, experts say.